mwmckenzie/algorithmidi/README.md

 Being dependent on a single training example, the MMM output quality and the level of variation from the original song are proportional to suitability of the input midi file.

-Regardless, in almost all cases the MMM algorithm is able to generate practially infinite coherent and stable procedurally generated song variations.
+Regardless, in almost all cases the MMM algorithm is able to find a stable and coherent trained model from which it can procedurally generate effectively infinite song variations.

 &nbsp;